 I doubt any other hosting company has ever utilized content marketing so effectively.
 You can find in-depth articles about WordPress performance and optimization on Kinsta’s blog.
 I do like their content a lot.

 But, despite that, I had not yet tried their actual service, that is, WordPress hosting.

 And that is what we will check in this Kinsta review – how good is this company as a managed WordPress hosting provider.

-Before introducing what Kinsta is, let me give you a context, in case you are new to managed WP world:
+Before introducing what Kinsta is, let me give you a context, in case you are new to managed WordPress world: